JoshuaLampert/homeassistant-pi_ina219/README.md

    ```
    i2cdetect -y 1
    ```
    This command returns the I2C Address if it is detected properly.
-However, on HomeAssistant OS, this would normally give a permission error.
+However, on Home Assistant OS, this would normally give a permission error.
 But do not worry.
 The integration should work nevertheless.

 For more information and troubleshooting, see the [forum thread](https://community.home-assistant.io/t/add-on-hassos-i2c-configurator/264167).